A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

-\begin{lemma} Let $m$ denote the number of machine-nodes in $G$.
-If $m \geq \frac{1}{\epsilon}$, then $Z$ is not a vertex of the current polytope. \end{lemma}
+\begin{lemma} If $Z$ is a vertex of the polytope at the beginning of step $3$, then the following must be true at the beginning of step $3$: (i) one of the five configurations described in step $4$ must occur then, and (ii) the number of floating variables must equal the number of constraints in our system then. \end{lemma}

-\begin{proof} Let us consider the different possible configurations of $G$, when $Z$ becomes a vertex of the polytope $\mathcal{P}$ at step $3$.
+\begin{proof} Let us consider the different possible configurations of $G$ when $Z$ becomes a vertex of the polytope $\mathcal{P}$ at the beginning of step $3$.
 There are several cases to consider depending on the number of singleton floating jobs in $G$ in that iteration.
+For each case, we will prove (i) and (ii).